 Wontons are flour-based wrappers filled with various meat and vegetable mixtures and then deep fried until crispy.
 Ground beef wontons are an easy appetizer to make at home, but can also be enjoyed as a meal or even a snack.
 “Wonton plates” are often sold as a meal with rice, salad, and tsukemono (pickles).
 Wontons are also a popular food item at Japanese obon festivals in the West, a Buddhist tradition that dates back over 500 years.

-You’ll find that wontons are folded in a number of ways, but I’ve found that most Japanese wontons are often folded into simple triangles.
-Not only are these easy to fold, but they also require less time to prepare and this is important especially if you are preparing large quantities of wontons.
+You’ll find that wontons are folded in a number of ways, but most Japanese wontons are often folded into simple triangles.
+This shape is not only easy to make but also quick to prepare, which is important if you are preparing large quantities.

 - 1 teaspoon olive oil